evanpeck/evanpeck.github.io/_pages/group/call-fa24.md

 ### What are the next steps?

-- [Familiarize yourself more with the program](https://www.colorado.edu/cmci/infoscience/phd), the [FAQ](https://www.colorado.edu/cmci/infoscience/gd/faq), and [PhD requirements](https://www.colorado.edu/cmci/infoscience/phd#req) to make sure Information Science is right for you. **The deadline for PhD applications is December 1st, 2023**
+- [Familiarize yourself more with the program](https://www.colorado.edu/cmci/infoscience/phd), the [FAQ](https://www.colorado.edu/cmci/infoscience/gd/faq), and [PhD requirements](https://www.colorado.edu/cmci/infoscience/phd#req) to make sure Information Science is right for you. **The deadline for PhD applications is December 1st, 2024**
 - Feel free to email me if you have any questions or want to chat more about the research group I'm hoping to build: `evan.peck@colorado.edu`

-I do my best to respond to all prospective PhD student emails, but depending on volume + craziness-of-semester, it can be challenging to keep up!
+I do my best to respond to all prospective PhD student emails, but the practical reality is that I do not have the ability to have 1-on-1 conversations with every student that emails me!
 If I don't respond immediately _don't interpret this as a signal that I'm not interested_.
 Please feel comfortable reminding me after a week or so.
 {: .notice--info}